1. Home: Explore careers

 Career tips

-Employers will often expect you to have some experience in the publishing industry which you can get from:
+Employers often expect you to have some experience in the publishing industry which you can get from:

 • shadowing someone who works in publishing